Witnessing Negative Conditional Entropy: Introduction

-\textbf{\textit{Introduction---}} Quantum resource theories \cite{chitambar2019quantum} , i.e., identification of fungible properties of quantum states for information processing tasks have garnered significant attention in recent times.
-There have been important contributions in the resource theory of entanglement \cite{enthorodecki}, coherence \cite{coherence}, particleness \cite{part}, incompatibility of measurements \cite{incomp}, and quantum reference frames and asymmetry \cite{bar}.
-These resource theories seek to identify quantum resources which can provide significant advantage over classical resources in information processing tasks and quantify this advantage.
-The resource theory of entanglement is the most prominent of them, as entanglement is an indispensable resource for several information processing tasks.
+Entanglement is an indispensable resource for several information processing tasks \cite{enthorodecki}.
 However, not all entangled states qualify to be a resource in some information processing tasks.
 For example, under the standard teleportation scheme, only entangled states whose fully entangled fraction is above a threshold value are considered to be useful \cite{telwit}.
 Therefore, even within the set of entangled states one needs to identify distinctive features from an operational perspective.
 One such distinctive feature is given by conditional von Neumann entropy, also known as the quantum conditional entropy \cite{negentropy}.
-The quantum conditional entropy for a quantum state $ \rho_{AB} $ is defined as where $ S(\rho)=-tr(\rho \log \rho) $ is the von Neumann entropy of the state.
-Unlike its classical counterpart, the conditional entropy in the quantum realm can be negative \cite{negentropy} and thus can be exploited for quantum information tasks \cite{negentropy, non-additivity}.
-The operational interpretation of the negativity of conditional entropy has been provided in the context of quantum state merging \cite{statemerging1,statemerging2}, where negative conditional entropy is an indication of resources for future communication \cite{statemerging1,statemerging2}.
-Negativity of conditional entropy is a crucial resource for several information processing tasks.
-It determines quantum advantage in superdense coding \cite{sdc1,sdc2,sdc3} and is a characteristic of states for which one-way entanglement distillation is possible \cite{one_way_entangle}.
-It causes a reduction in the uncertainty in predicting the outcomes of two incompatible measurements \cite{ur}.
-States that possess negative quantum conditional entropy maximise the rates of distributed private randomness distillation \cite{private_rand}.
+The quantum conditional entropy (henceforth referred to as conditional entropy when there is no ambiguity) for a quantum state $ \rho_{AB} $ is defined as where $ \ent(\rho)=-\Tr(\rho \log \rho) $ is the von Neumann entropy of the state.
+Unlike its classical counterpart, conditional entropy in the quantum realm can be negative \cite{negentropy} and thus can be exploited for quantum information tasks \cite{negentropy, non-additivity}.
+Its operational interpretation is given in the context of quantum state merging \cite{statemerging1,statemerging2}, where negative conditional entropy is an indication of resources for future communication \cite{statemerging1,statemerging2}.
+Negative conditional entropy provides quantum advantage in superdense coding \cite{sdc1,sdc2,sdc3} and is a characteristic of states for which one-way entanglement distillation is possible \cite{one_way_entangle}.
+It also helps in the reduction in the uncertainty in predicting the outcomes of two incompatible measurements \cite{ur1} and in the maximization of the rates of distributed private randomness distillation \cite{private_rand}.